samsonjs/SJSAssetExportSession/Readme.md

 .package(url: "https://github.com/samsonjs/SJSAssetExportSession.git", .upToNextMajor(from: "0.2.0"))
 ```

-and then add `"SJSAssetExportSession"` to all of the lists of dependencies in your target as well.
+and then add `"SJSAssetExportSession"` to the list of dependencies in your target as well.

 ## Usage